Canonical Byte-String Encoding for Finite-Ring Cryptosystems: Correctness guarantees

 \begin{proposition}[Payload-state bounds] For every supported modulus \(m\) and every admissible byte string \(\BytesVar\), the payload encoder returns a state in the normalization window

 In particular,

 \end{proposition}

-\begin{proof} In the Lean 4 formalization, the normalization-window bound and its \(2^{64}\) corollary are proved in \LeanPayload{17}{78}.
-The first part is the inductive invariant of the payload transducer; the second follows from the global estimate \(Lm \le 2^{64}-1\). \end{proof}
+\begin{proof} In the Lean 4 formalization, the normalization-window bound and its \(2^{w}\) corollary are proved in \LeanPayload{17}{77}.
+The first part is the inductive invariant of the payload transducer; the second follows from the global estimate \(Lm \le 2^{w}-1\). \end{proof}

-\subsection{Proof Idea and Traceability}
+\subsection{Proof idea and traceability}

 The end-to-end proof has three layers.
-In the Lean 4 formalization, the fixed-width prefix inversion lemmas appear in \LeanPrefix{29}{86}, the renormalization roundtrip theorems in \LeanRenorm{219}{294}, the payload roundtrip theorems in \LeanPayload{80}{142}, and the final stream theorem in \LeanStream{171}{263}, with the zero-length branch isolated separately in \LeanStream{133}{169}.
-First, fixed-width \BaseM{} headers invert because the chosen width covers exactly the full 64-bit range.
-Second, a renormalization block decodes back to the previous state while preserving any untouched suffix.
-Third, a byte-level induction lifts that state result to the whole payload.
-The stream theorem then combines the two header inversions with the payload theorem and isolates the zero-length branch.
+In the Lean 4 formalization, fixed-width prefix inversion appears in \LeanPrefix{30}{89}, renormalization roundtrip in \LeanRenorm{219}{294}, payload roundtrip in \LeanPayload{79}{141}, and the final stream theorem in \LeanStream{174}{266}, with the zero-length branch in \LeanStream{135}{172}.
+Fixed-width \BaseM{} headers invert because the chosen width covers the bounded \(w\)-bit range; renormalization blocks roundtrip the state while preserving untouched suffixes; and a byte-level induction lifts that result to the payload and then to the full stream theorem.